Committee for Standardization (CS)

 The Committee provides coordinated advice on overall standardization matters to the NAC, the Alliance’s principal political decision-making body.
 It also provides standardization guidance and procedures to all NATO bodies as needed.

-The Committee for Standardization, comprising delegates from 29 NATO countries and more than 30 partner countries, meets in full format at least twice a year.
+The Committee for Standardization, comprising delegates from all NATO countries and more than 30 partner countries, meets in full format at least twice a year.
 It reaches decisions on the basis of consensus among Allied representatives.
 If consensus among NATO nations cannot be reached, the issue in question can be referred to the NAC.

 Annual reports to the NAC on progress made in NATO standardization are produced by the Committee, proposing actions as needed.
 It also presents its objectives for upcoming years.